laresbernardo/lares/README.md

 ![AutoML Map (lares)](man/figures/automl_map.png?raw=true)

 ### Insights While Understanding
 To get insights and value out of your dataset, first you need to understand its structure, types of data, empty values, interactions between variables... `corr_cross()` and `freqs()` are here to give you just that!
-They show a wide persepective of your dataset content, correlations, and frequencies.
+They show a wide perspective of your dataset content, correlations, and frequencies.
 Additionally, with the `missingness()` function to detect all missing values and `df_str()` to break down you data frame's structure, you will be ready to squeeze valuable insights out of your data.
+If you'd like to go deeper, try the `x2y()`, `lasso_vars()` and `tree_var()` to use Machine Learning to detect patterns, predictive powers, and variables importance.
 ![Cross-Correlations and Frequencies (lares)](man/figures/titanic_df.png?raw=true)

 ### Kings of Data Mining